 That is one reason why the University is ranked number one in Australia and number four in the world for graduate employability (footnote 3), and you’ll find its 320,000 alumni sharing its unique style of thinking in more than 170 countries around the world.

 An education for everyone

 It has always been the University of Sydney’s mission to provide people from any background with the opportunity to realise their potential through education.
 We were one of the first universities in the world to admit students solely on academic merit, and women on the same basis as men.

-Today, the University provides almost $100 million in scholarships, grants and other support, as well as alternative entry pathways to students from diverse and disadvantaged backgrounds every year.
+Each year, the University offers more than $84 million in scholarships, and provides a comprehensive range of grants and other support, as well as alternative entry pathways to students from diverse and disadvantaged backgrounds.

 A unique campus life

-There’s more to student life than what happens in the classroom.
-Voted number one for student experience in Australia, the University of Sydney is home to a diverse range of students from more than 130 countries, who enjoy access to more than 200 clubs and societies, sporting facilities, performance spaces, museums, galleries and learning and studying spaces.
+There is much more to student life than what happens in the classroom.
+The University of Sydney is home to a diverse range of students from more than 130 countries, who enjoy access to more than 200 clubs and societies (including 26 cultural groups), sporting facilities, performance spaces, museums, galleries and learning and studying spaces.

-With everything located on one of the world’s most beautiful campuses only five minutes from the centre of Sydney, the University’s community is unlike anywhere else in the world.
+Many of our education and research buildings are located on one of the world’s most beautiful campuses, only 10 minutes from the centre of Sydney.

-To find out more, visit the Sydney University website http://sydney.edu.au/ or visit the University on:
+To find out more, visit http://sydney.edu.au/ or connect with the University on:

 University of Sydney Senate